-It's a simple online service allowing businesses to automatically send appointment reminders to their clients via text and email.
+It's a simple online service allowing businesses to automatically send appointment or events reminders to their clients via text and email.

 You enter your client contact details, connect to your online appointment calendar(s) such as Google Calendar, and, well, that's it!
-In the background the service looks for client names in your calendar events and when it finds a match sends them an SMS and/or email.
+In the background the service looks for client names in your calendar events (for the next 30 days) and when it finds a match sends them an SMS and/or email.
 They like it because it's a useful, non-obtrusive reminder and businesses like it because the client is less likely to forget.

 Alternatively if you don't want to enter client details beforehand there is a "Direct input" mode allowing you to enter phone numbers directly into your calendar appointments where they will be picked up.